-The Brian Dickson Memorial Scholarship is a scholarship fund to help stay-at-home dads who would like to attend HomeDadCon but cannot because of financial reasons.
+The Brian Dickson Memorial Scholarship is a fund used to help at-home dads who would like to attend HomeDadCon but cannot because of financial limitations.

-Scholarships are funded by sales of our Dads Don’t Babysit t-shirts, as well as by donation.
+Scholarships are funded by sales of our Dads Don’t Babysit t-shirts, as well as by individual donations.
 If you would like to help support our Scholarship Fun please use the links to either purchase a shirt or make a donation.

 The Brian Dickson Memorial Scholarship is named in honor of our friend and fellow at-home dad Brian Dickson, of Kansas City, Missouri.
 Brian passed away in 2007 of cancer a year after the scholarship’s inception.